 As stated earlier, we all have sensitive nerve endings in the anus and rectum.
 However, we do not all possess the enviable “p-spot” which is the male prostate gland.
 It is considered to be comparable to a woman’s g-spot, in that it can lead to tremendous orgasms.
 The prostate gland is about 2 to 3 inches inside a man’s rectum toward the base of the penis.
-So if you’re using your lubricated finger to stimulate his p-spot, start with a circular massage around the entrance and once you work your way in, press your finger against the walnut shaped gland.
-You can also use a prostate-stimulating toy like the Black Peal by Vibratex.
+So if you’re using your lubricated finger to stimulate his p-spot, start with a circular massage around the entrance and once you work your way in, press your finger against the walnut-shaped gland.
+You can also use a prostate-stimulating toy like the Ditto by WeVibe.
 It vibrates gently while stimulating the p-spot and can lead to seriously explosive orgasms.

 Now that you know the butt is no longer taboo– and that both men and women reap the benefits of anal stimulation– it’s time to talk pegging.
 Pegging is when a woman dons a strap on toy and penetrates her partner’s anus.
-Following the same principles as any healthy anal sexual activity, you’ll want to be sure to communicate and lubricate before giving it a go.
+Follow the same principles as any healthy anal sexual activity, be sure to communicate and lubricate.

-Again, you’ll want to start with massaging the anus and maybe start with inserting a finger or an anal toy, like the G-pop from Fun Toys.
+Again, you’ll want to start with massaging the anus and maybe start with inserting a finger or an anal toy, like the Aneros Eupho Syn.
 If you use a plug, always make sure to use one with a flared base so it doesn’t get lost in the cavernous wonder that is the rectum.
 If you lose a toy in a boy, y’all will have no choice but to go to the ER.
-An easy way to play with pegging is with a strap on set like the Sportsheets Anal Explorer kit.
-It comes with an adjustable harness and two silicone dildos so you can use the size that is best for your partner.
+An easy way to play with pegging is with a strap on set like the Broad City Pegasus Pegging Kit.

 Cleanliness is Sexiness: